 Individuals accept feedback differently depending on their personality type.
 If your organization offers a personality assessment like Keirsey or Myers-Briggs, you can use an individual’s personality type to better frame your feedback.
 A direct, less emotional approach might work well with one person, while another person might respond better to idea-oriented and example-driven conversations.

-Putting these tips into action will not only strengthen the quality of your leadership, but it will improve both your and the team’s performance throughout your professional journeys.
+Putting these tips into action will not only strengthen the quality of your leadership but will improve both your and the team’s performance throughout your professional journeys.